ChuanHong/robustETM_0.1/README.md

 Installation
 =============

-#Windows users need to install "Rtools"; Mac users need to install "Xcode".
+#Note: Windows users need to have "Rtools"; Mac users need to have "Xcode".
 install.packages("devtools")

 library(devtools)